minvws/nl-kat-mula/docs/design.md

 `connectors`.

-In this document we will outline what the scheduler does in the setup within KAT and how it is used, and its default configuration.
-Further on we will describe how to extend the scheduler to support your specific needs.
+In this document we will outline what the scheduler does in the setup within KAT and how it is used.

 ### Architecture / Design